Xerren09/Sons-Of-The-Forest-Companion-Rescue-Tool/README.md

 ## Usage

 The tool only launches if the game is closed, this is to ensure the save files are not in use by the game, as this could corrupt them.

+* Save, then close the game
+* Open the tool
+* Make your changes and save them by clicking the __Write changes to file__ button
-Close the game, open the tool, make your changes and save them, then start the game back up again to load it.
+* Start the game back up again to load your save.

 Simply select the desired save from the dropdown list on the top, and all the relevant data will be loaded.